tapfortap/AdobeAir/README.md

 #### Setup Building for iOS

-Remember that the iPhone build requires iOS SDK 6 (ie it must be built on a machine running at least OSX Lion 10.7)
+Remember that the iPhone build requires iOS SDK 6 (i.e. it must be built on a machine running at least OS X Lion 10.7)

 1. Right click on your project and select properties.
 2. Expand `Flex Build Packaging` on the left hand menu